-A plot should take 1-5 hours for a team of two to complete.
-The time required will vary depending on a number of factors, such as skill level, species richness at the site, and environmental conditions.
+Plant diversity sampling: A plot should take 2-6 hours for a team of two to complete (Table 4).
+The time required will vary depending on a number of factors: species richness at the site, density of vegetation, taxonomic expertise, and environmental conditions.
 The timeframe is an estimate based on completion of a task by a skilled two-person team (i.e., not the time it takes at the beginning of the field season).
-Use this estimate as framework for assessing progress and see the sections about searching the $10m^2$ and $100m^2$ subplots for more guidance.
+Use this estimate as framework for assessing progress and see the section (B2) regarding searching the $10m^2$ and $100m^2$ subplots for more guidance.
 If a task is taking significantly longer than the estimated time, a problem ticket should be submitted.
 Please note that if sampling at particular locations requires significantly more time than expected, Science may propose to move these sampling locations.